cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto.md

 Ristretto was originally designed by Mike Hamburg as a variant of [@Decaf].

-The authors would like to thank Daira Hopwood for hir comments on the draft.
+The authors would like to thank Daira Hopwood, Riad S. Wahby, and Chris Wood for their comments on the draft.

 {backmatter}